 Dark, lone hours of nightly silence!
 Tearless, sleepless is her eye!

-Dawns that dread and fated morning! " said Savitri, bloodless, brave,
+Dawns that dread and fated morning! " said Savitri, bloodless,

 Prayed her fervent prayers in silence, to the Fire oblations gave,